bernhardAxonIvy/doc/source/engine-guide/integration/cluster/load-balancer.rst

 needs.

-We provide a :link-url:`sample on GitHub <docker-scaling-nginx>` on how to setup a |ivy-engine| Cluster using NGINX as the load balancer within docker-compose.
+We provide a :link-url:`sample on GitHub <docker-scaling-nginx>` on how to setup a Axon Ivy Engine Cluster using NGINX as the load balancer within docker-compose.